It’s almost that time of the year, and we're all thinking about what gifts to choose for family members, friends, and loved ones.

 Of course, the best present depends on the recipient’s personality and interests.
 But when someone has a medical condition or chronic illness, there are certain types of gifts that may be particularly welcome: items that will really make a difference for them, make them laugh, or bring them comfort and relaxation.
 So try to blend the two if you can, and choose a useful or relaxing gift in their favourite colour, flavour, or with personalised details.

-Top 10 gifts for someone with diabetes
+Top 10 Gifts for Diabetes:

 Christmas gift giving for people with diabetes can be challenging.
 With so many convenient sweet treats, chocolate and cakes promoted in stores, it's important to be sensitive to their health needs.
 Show you care this Christmas by trying to find a useful product or service that will help keep them fit and healthy.